matrix-org/matrix-spec-proposals/proposals/4072-exhausted_devices_in_key_claim_response.md

 from the response, and in practice Synapse (at least) treats both scenarios the same.

-This requires clients to keeo a record of which devices were included in the request.
+This requires clients to keep a record of which devices were included in the request.
 This MSC proposes that such devices be included in the response.

 ## Background